NethermindEth/licenses-everywhere/ARCHITECTURE.md

 1. For each repository, the system checks if the authenticated user has write access
 2. If the user has write access:
    - The repository is cloned directly
-   - Changes are made on a new branch
+   - Changes are made on a new branch prefixed with `chore/` (e.g., `chore/add-mit-license`)
    - A pull request is created within the same repository
 3. If the user doesn't have write access:
    - The system checks if the user has already forked the repository
    - If a fork exists, it is used; otherwise, a new fork is created
-   - Changes are made on a new branch in the forked repository
+   - Changes are made on a new branch in the forked repository prefixed with `chore/`
    - A pull request is created from the user's fork to the original repository

 This approach ensures that the tool can work with any repository, regardless of the user's access level, while following GitHub's best practices for contributions.